britive/terraform-provider-britive/docs/resources/profile_identity.md

 ## Argument Reference

-The following argument is supported:
+The following arguments are supported:

 * `profile_id` (Required): The identifier of the profile.

 * `username` (Required): The name of the identity.

 * `access_period` (Optional): The access period of the identity in a profile.

   The format of an `access_period` is documented below.